robumana/HoriseonRefactor/README.md

 # Refactor
 This website is refactored to include semanitc html tags and implemented accessibility standards.
 Removed repeated codes and optimize them with common classes.
+Also, fixed broken links.